SPECIAL ADVISING AREA

 A Distinctive Application

-Crafting a competitive application to Peace Corps or other non-profit and government organizations becomes easy when you share your experiences in our Community Engagement program.
+Crafting a competitive application to non-profit and government organizations becomes easy when you share your experiences in our Community Engagement program.
 Because our Community Engagement experiences deepen over your four years at Warren Wilson, you will have demonstrated abilities in not only volunteering, but contributing to a non-profit organization on a significant level.

 Your application could highlight: